|Base model:||Nike Air Presto|

 When the Nike Air Presto was made first available to the public, there were 13 colorways, 12 of which were aptly named.
 The following names were given to the dirty dozen: Shady Milkman, Rabid Panda, Orange Monk, Jack Mackerel, Migraine Fly, Brutal Honey, Rogue Kielbasas, Trouble at Home, Abdominal Snowman, Catfight Shiner, Presto Bill, and Unholy Cumulus.
 To this day, it remains a mystery why the 13th colorway was left without any name.

-Nike made a good job in repurposing the model with minimal changes.
+Nike did an excellent job in repurposing the model with minimal changes.
 With a slimmed down look, Nike removed the molded cage placed in the midfoot of the OG Air Presto.
-The Air Presto Fly still have the signature Swoosh branding but it was positioned in the upper.
+The Nike Air Presto Fly casual shoes still have the signature Swoosh branding, but it was positioned subtly in the upper.
 It still has the “T-shirt for your feet” feel just like the original.

 Through the years, the shoe has been a subject of numerous collaborations, which only added to its ever-growing popularity.
 Unsurprisingly, it has also found its way into the sneaker cabinet of many of the world’s most famous and highly-entertaining celebrities.